-There are lots of paid activities you can do (we are running Descendants Halloween Workshops), but if you are looking for something free, read on:
+There are lots of paid activities you can do (we are running Holiday Workshops), but if you are looking for something free, read on:

 Instead of being cooped up in your home, why not embrace the cold and go out there prepared and ready.
 We’ve all heard the old saying; ‘there’s no such thing as bad weather, just bad clothing’ so let’s find a way of getting our kids outside and making sure they have so much fun they want to do it again and again (despite the cold)